jfly/2024-03-19-poetry-build-deps-issue/README.md

 A demonstration of a bug that resulted from a nasty interaction between poetry, poetry's caching mechanism, pkginfo, and hatchling.

+## Updates

+### 2023-03-21

+I've filed issues with `pkginfo` and `poetry` to see if either of them are interested in changing their behavior here.
+Hopefully this goes somewhere
+useful:

+- https://bugs.launchpad.net/pkginfo/+bug/2058697: "Would you be open to adding a "strict" parsing mechanism in Distribution?"
+- https://github.com/python-poetry/poetry/issues/9195 "Better handling of unrecognized metadata versions"

 ## To repro

 Note how locking here *only* mentions hatchling, and none of its dependencies